Cape Fear River Watch – Kemp Burdette, email@example.com

 The Haw River Assembly was founded in 1982 as a non-profit organization, to protect the Haw River and Jordan Lake, and to build a watershed community to support that effort.
 There are eight counties that are part of the Haw River watershed: Guilford, Rockingham, Caswell, Alamance, Orange, Chatham, Durham and western Wake.

-Sustainable Sandhills developed from a partnership between the Army post of Fort Bragg (the world’s largest military installation) and the North Carolina Department of Environment and Natural Resources.
+Sustainable Sandhills is our Center’s Middle Cape Fear River Basin community partner located in Fayetteville, NC.
+Since 2005, Sustainable Sandhills has been devoted to sustainability and conservation efforts for communities near the Fort Liberty military post (the world’s largest military installation).
 Sustainable Sandhills is now a 501(c)(3) non-profit organization that serves nine counties: Cumberland, Harnett, Hoke, Lee, Montgomery, Moore, Richmond, Robeson and Scotland Counties.
 Through education, demonstration and collaboration, Sustainable Sandhills creates resilient environmental, economic and social resources for current and future generations in the Sandhills of North Carolina.

-- Jamie DeWitt is the Research Translation Coordinator; Project 2 Co-Leader; Associate Professor, Dept. of Pharmacology and Toxicology, Brody School of Medicine at East Carolina University; Adjunct Associate Professor Dept. of Biological Sciences, College of Sciences, NC State.
+Research Translation Coordinator; Project 2 Co-Leader; Associate Professor, Dept. of Pharmacology and Toxicology, Brody School of Medicine at East Carolina University; Adjunct Associate Professor Dept. of Biological Sciences, College of Sciences, NC State

-- David Collier is the Project 1 Co-Investigator; Director Pediatric Healthy Weight Research and Treatment Center, East Carolina University.
+Project 1 Co-Investigator; Director Pediatric Healthy Weight Research and Treatment Center, East Carolina University

-- Suzanne Lea is the Project 1 Co-Investigator; Associate Professor, Dept. of Public Health, East Carolina University.
+Project 1 Co-Investigator; Associate Professor, Dept. of Public Health, East Carolina University

 - Research Centers – Since 1987, the Superfund Research Program has funded research at 35 universities across the United States, and currently funds 249 research and engagement projects at 23 universities with 142 collaborations at 120 institutions.